stuntrally/stuntrally/docs/carmodeling.md

 post](https://forum.freegamedev.net/viewtopic.php?f=80&t=18526) shows
 the list of cars.
 Some are too high poly or too low.
 And some just don't fit the game.
-The license for the art must be GPL, CC-BY-SA, CC-BY, CC0, etc so we could use it.
+The license for the art must be CC-BY-SA, CC-BY, CC0 or GPL so we could use it.

 Models sometimes still require some work (to have in game):